Nunwick Hall

 Improvements made in 1829 by architect Ignatius Bonomi included a new entrance porch and east wing.

 The grounds were laid out in 1760 and are protected as a Registered Historic Park and as a Grade II listed building.

-The ruinous Simonburn Castle to the west was partly rebuilt as a Gothick eye-catcher or folly in 1766, to be seen from Nunwick Hall; it has since collapsed.
+The ruinous Simonburn Castle to the west was partly rebuilt as a Gothic eye-catcher or folly in 1766, to be seen from Nunwick Hall, but has since collapsed.

 High Sheriffs of Northumberland

 Members of the Allgood family have served as High Sheriff of Northumberland: